marah7aboud/cursor_practices/docs/IMPLEMENTATION_STEPS.md

 - Configures logging level
 - Uses `app.main:app` to reference the FastAPI instance

+**Important Note:**
+- The file was renamed from `app.py` to `run.py` to avoid a naming conflict
+- Having both `app.py` (file) and `app/` (package) causes Python's import system to be ambiguous
+- When Uvicorn tries to load `"app.main:app"`, Python may resolve `app` to the file instead of the package
+- Renaming to `run.py` eliminates this conflict and ensures proper module resolution

 **Features:**
 - Environment-based configuration
 - Development-friendly (auto-reload)
 - Production-ready structure
 - Clear entry point for running the application
+- No naming conflicts with the application package

 ---